yeoman/generator-backbone/readme.md

   Defaults to `lodash` templating with grunt-contrib-jst.
   `handlebars` and `mustache` are also supported.

-## A note regading JST templates and strict mode
+## A note regarding JST templates and strict mode

 If you use strict mode in your app and JST templates the default grunt-jst implementation will cause your app to error out as the templates will be precompiled using a 'with' statement.